Table of Contents

 The booming marijuana market, predicted to reach over $66.3 billion by 2025, is advancing through new technologies.
-Artificial intelligence, tech company start-ups, and emerging apps set the ground for the cannabis industry to blossom even further.
-Not only do AI and cannabis apps help consumers finding better, smarter hemp and cannabis products, they also gather essential data for the industry—to improve decision making and new business initiatives.
+Artificial intelligence, tech company start-ups, and emerging smartphone apps set the ground for the cannabis industry to blossom even further.
+Not only do AI and cannabis smartphone apps help consumers find better, smarter hemp and cannabis products, but they also gather essential data for the industry—to improve decision-making and new business initiatives.

 New technology actors in the cannabis industry